erikeldridge/app-quality-cookbook/static_analysis/owners.md

 Defining a set of people to automatically add to reviews can facilitate reviewer selection, debugging, and code standardization.

+Owners are responsible for the code they own and should provide timely feedback for contributors.

 ## Goals

 * Identify appropriate tooling